Comfort and light across intricate details and challenges in repose

 Accreditations / Certifications

-Cloud Hill Design, LLC seeks to work with clients on whole house electrification- ridding their home of outmoded refrigerants and non-renewable energy sources.
+Cloud Hill Design, LLC is working with clients on whole house electrification- ridding their home of outmoded refrigerants and non-renewable energy sources.
 We work to make existing buildings less carbon intensive and new home Net Zero Energy (Zero Electric Bill and all electric.
 No propane, no wood, no natural gas; just plain old sunshine and storage).

 Cloud Hill Design, LLC is a member of US Architects Declare Climate, Justice, and Biodiversity Emergency.
-We work with clients on solar, battery and electrification shifts.
+Cloud Hill Design works with clients on solar, battery and electrification shifts.

 Cloud Hill Design also seeks to protect our watersheds for drinking water and native plants.
 As a member of Architects Declare- Cloud Hill Design specifies natives species- so that once plants are established, clients can cease irrigating.